Courage Kenny Rehabilitation Institute

 Maps and service information

 Nancy Hutchison, MD, explains to Minnesota Health Care News how physical medicine and rehabilitation makes a difference in patients' lives.
-Hutchison is the medical director of cancer rehabilitation at Sister Kenny Rehabilitation Institute and the Virginia Piper Cancer Institute.
-She works with therapists at Sister Kenny Rehabilitation Institute and Sister Kenny Sports and Physical Therapy Centers.
+Hutchison is the medical director of cancer rehabilitation at Courage Kenny Rehabilitation Institute and the Virginia Piper Cancer Institute.
+She works with therapists at Courage Kenny Rehabilitation Institute and Courage Kenny Sports and Physical Therapy.

-In this article in Minnesota Physician, Sister Kenny Rehabilitation Institute's Nancy Hutchison, MD explains how cancer rehabilitation improves the life and health of cancer survivors.
+In this article in Minnesota Physician, Courage Kenny Rehabilitation Institute's Nancy Hutchison, MD explains how cancer rehabilitation improves the life and health of cancer survivors.